Shoulder Pain in Senior Project Managers from Desk and Client Work

 4. How Is Neck Arthritis Diagnosed?

-• Physical examination to check range of motion, tenderness, and neurological symptoms.
+• Physical examination to assess neck range of motion, tenderness, and posture.

-• Imaging such as X-rays or MRI scans to evaluate disc and cartilage degeneration.
+• Imaging such as X-rays or MRI scans to evaluate cartilage and spinal health.

-5. Can Neck Arthritis Be Treated Without Surgery?
+5. Can Neck Arthritis Be Managed Without Surgery?

 1. General Practitioner or Rheumatology Clinic